-This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, MCLE compliance, and attorney conduct.
+This page summarizes all reporting requirements for attorneys, including information that comprises a licensee’s record with the State Bar, annual licensing fees, compliance with Minimum Continuing Legal Education (MCLE) requirements, compliance with Client Trust Account Protection Program (CTAPP) reporting, and attorney conduct that must be reported.

-Additionally, pursuant to Rule 2.2(c) of the Rules of the State Bar of California, attorneys are required to verify the required information listed above by February 1 of each year during the annual license renewal process.
+Additionally, pursuant to rule 2.2(b) of the Rules of the State Bar of California, attorneys are required to verify the required information listed above by February 1 of each year during the annual license renewal process.

-State Bar annual licensing fees must be paid by February 1 and penalties will be imposed for nonpayment of fees.
-To pay annual licensing fees, please visit My State Bar Profile.
-For information about licensing fees and waivers, please visit Attorney Regulation.
+State Bar annual licensing fees must be paid by February 1, and penalties will be imposed for nonpayment.
+You may pay annual licensing fees by logging in to My State Bar Profile.
+Information about licensing fees and waivers is available here.

 California attorneys must report compliance with the requirement to take 25 hours of continuing legal education every three years.
 To report MCLE compliance, please visit My State Bar Profile.
 Find out more about the State Bar’s legal education requirements.